 The largest amphibian (and salamander) in the world is the Chinese Giant Salamander, Andrias davidianus, reaching up to 1.8 m in length from the nose to the tip of the tail.
 An animal that was 1.15 m long weighed 25 lbs!

 The largest frog is the Goliath Frog Conraua goliath, an African species that can reach up to 32 cm in length and weigh over 3 kg.

 The smallest salamander is probably Thorius arboreus.
 Several members of the genus Thorius achieve sexual maturity at about 15 mm snout to vent length.
 T. arboreus from the Sierra de Juarez of Oaxaca is the smallest species, because the largest known adult is a female (the larger of the two sexes in this genus) that was only 20.0 mm snout-vent length (Hanken and Wake, Copeia, 1998).

 The smallest known frog species is Paedophryne amauensis, a forest dwelling frog from Papua New Guinea with an average body size of 7.7mm.
 It is also the world's smallest known vertebrate.

 How high can amphibians live?
-Lots of amphibians reach 4,000 m but very few frogs and salamanders go much higher.
-Caecilians generally are found below 1,500 m.
+Lots of amphibians reach 4,000 m in elevation but very few frogs and salamanders go much higher.
+Caecilians generally are found below 1,500 m to sea level.

 The longest living amphibian is probably the olm, Proteus anguinus.
 Individuals have been kept in captivity for over 70 years, and the predicted maximum lifespan is over a century!
 Other long-lived amphibians include a Salamandra salamandra that lived for 50 years in captivity, and an Andrias japonicus that lived for 55 years.
 An Ambystoma maculatum in nature was estimated from skeletochronology to be 27 years old.
 A Bufo bufo lived 36 years in captivity (Duellman and Trueb 1986).